 Vietropolis

-Saigon‘s transformation into a mega cityOnce French colonial town and known as the pearl of Southeast Asia, now the biggest city in Vietnam and the country‘s financial centre, Saigon a.k.a.
-Ho Chi Minh City is about to transform itself into a mega city - and it is growing fast.
-Within the coming three to five years the population is expected to rise beyond 10 million.
-Until now the old cityscape has already been altered by a number of skyscrapers.
-But what is to be expected, when a metropolis is changing fast and profoundly like this?
-In 2010 I visited Saigon for the first time.
-Small stores and street kitchens edged the streets emitting smoke and steam and exotic food smells.
-Yet, even back then highrise buildings were starting to be erected along the main roads indicating the impact that lie ahead of the city in the years to come.
-Since then I have been visiting Saigon several times again documenting its transformation.
-The change is not only happening in terms of architecture, but also regarding society and culture: capitalism seems to rule after all.
+Saigon‘s transformation into a mega cityOnce a French colonial town and known as the pearl of Southeast Asia, now the biggest city in Vietnam and the country’s financial center, Saigon (a.k.a.
+Ho Chi Minh City) is transforming itself into a mega city – and it is growing fast.
+Within the last couple of years the population is estimated to have risen beyond 10 million.
+The old cityscape has already been altered by a number of skyscrapers, but what else is to be expected when a metropolis is changing so fast and so profoundly?
+In 2010, I visited Saigon for the first time.
+Small stores and street kitchens lined the streets, emitting smoke and steam and the scents of exotic food.
+Yet even back then, high-rise buildings were cropping up along the main roads, indicating the impact that lay ahead for the city in the years to come.
+Since then, I have been visiting Saigon to document its transformation.
+The change is not only happening in terms of architecture, but also regarding society and culture: capitalism seems to have taken root after all.

-The people‘s traditional way of life, worshipping the bonds of the family, is making way for individual aspirations after wealth and consumption.
-Everywhere street kitchens are being torn down in order to erect modern highrises where banks and companies are doing their business and where a growing middle class is to satisfy their shopping needs.
+The people’s traditional way of life, worshipping the bonds of family, is being replaced by individual aspirations for wealth and consumption.
+Everywhere, street kitchens are being torn down in order to erect modern high-rises, where banks and companies are doing their business and where a growing middle class can satisfy their shopping needs.
 Saigon is densifiying.
-At the same time many inhabitants are forced to move to the city‘s fringes where real estate prices are lower.
-New quarters are rapidly and organically growing there, often loosely regulated by the city authorities.
+At the same time, many inhabitants have been forced to move to the city’s outskirts, where real estate prices are lower.
+New neighborhoods are growing rapidly and organically, often only loosely regulated by the city authorities.
+Increasing traffic demands fast solutions, often at the cost of tearing down old structures.
 Where does the city end?
-Where does it start?
-Increasing traffic is requiring fast solutions, often at the cost of tearing down old structures.
-But are the generic highrises that follow nothing but the pulse of commercial investment really the best building practice for a unique city like this?
-Will Saigon, in the process of its further development, be able to keep its character?
+Where does it begin?